Gymnastics Events List

 - Pommel Horse

 Each individual event is scored based on the difficulty of skills performed, quality and form of those individual skills.
-In elite (or professional) gymnastics, there is a difficulty score and an execution score out of 10.
+In elite (or professional) gymnastics, there is a difficulty score and an execution score.
+Under this new scoring system established in 2006, there is no maximum score.
 The difficulty score goes up based on the level of the skill being performed, usually ranging from five to seven, and the overall execution score is calculated based on deductions made by a panel of judges.

 Men's and Women's Apparatuses